syntanext/mop/README.md

     // Get column by index
     $firstconnection->column(index);

-    // Get number of affected rows
+    // Get number of affected or selected rows
     $firstconnection->num_of_rows;

     // IS THAT ALL?
 NO IS MORE THAN THAT